precap/dcc-ex.github.io/docs/ex-commandstation/include_testing.rst

 See :doc:`Engine Driver Page </throttles/software/engine-driver>` for details on how to install and run |Engine Driver|.

 .. note::
    If you did not see the LEDs near the A and B outputs light on the Motor Shield, try pushing down on the motor shield to make sure that the pins are properly seated into the Arduino.
-If that did not work, scroll down to the very bottom of this page and click on the "next" button for troubleshooting help.
+If that did not work, scroll down to the very bottom of this page and click on the 'Next' button for troubleshooting help.

 Using WiThrottle (Apple iOS)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^